Dr Harold Robers

 Yvonne conducts training for companies, educational institutions, statutory boards and religious organisations in areas such as counselling skills, pedagogy and andragogy.

-Yvonne graduated with a Master of Social Science in Professional Counselling from Swinburne University, a Postgraduate Diploma in Education and an Advance Post-Graduate Diploma in Guidance and Counselling from the National Institute of Education
+Yvonne graduated with a PhD in Psychology and Master of Social Science in Professional Counselling from Swinburne University, a Postgraduate Diploma in Education and an Advance Post-Graduate Diploma in Guidance and Counselling from the National Institute of Education

 B. Sc., B. ID., M. Comm., M. Soc.
 Sc.
 (Counselling)